 - Choose and which worksheets you want to use the hiding or unhiding action on: All worksheets, selected worksheets or the current worksheet only.

 ‘Professor Excel Tools’ is free to try.
-There are more than 60 other great functions included.
-You can download without any sign-up or installation (just activate it within Excel).
+There are more than 120 other great functions included.
+You can download without any sign-up.